Soil deposit/removal permits

 To apply for a permit, fill out a Soil Deposit or Removal Application Form and include full details of the soil deposit/removal, including location of fill, site grading and drainage.
-Forms should be submitted to Permit Centre on the 2nd floor of City Hall.
-There is no application fee, however if a permit is applied for after the fact there is a $250 application fee.
+Forms should be submitted to the Application Centre on the 2nd floor of City Hall.
+For up to date fees please refer to our Development Application Fees Bylaw.

 The following list of activities are exempt from the requirement for a soil application permit:

 - golf courses